michaellee8/michaellee8/README.md

 I would describe myself as a technical focused **problem-solver** who prioritize **quality** over quantity.
 I have a passion to solve hard technical obstacles that others would have gave up, both obstacles from work and from open-source projects that I often work with.
 I also value taking extra time to submit carefully structured and tested bug-free code rather than submitting buggy non-maintainable code to shorten development time.
 I always believe that quality code would boost productivity hence quantity in the long term.

 Please have a look at my resume at https://resume.michaellee8.com/ on my work experiences and skillsets.
-Also please feel free to pay a visit to my website at https://michaellee8.com.
+Also please feel free to pay a visit to my website at https://michaellee8.com and my GitHub profile at https://github.com/michaellee8

 ## Some of my recent personal projects: